arifperdana/BAPPENAS_2025/WorkshopGuide.md

 ```
 Add a renderTable output that shows:
 - Mean, median, and sd of [variable]
-- For the selected province and year range
+- For the selected filters
 - Formatted with 2 decimal places
 - With clear column headers
 ```